yeni-dev/LinkedInBot/README.md

 # LinkedIn Automation Tool

 ## Overview
-This demonstration project is a Python-based automation tool that interacts with LinkedIn using Selenium and `chromedriver`.
+This demonstration project is a Python-based automation tool that interacts with LinkedIn using Selenium and `webdriver`.
 Its core functionality is automating connection requests to LinkedIn profiles based on search terms, with randomized delays to mimic human interaction and reduce detection risk.

 The script:
 - Logs into LinkedIn using stored credentials or session cookies.